-Registrations open Thursday, September 7, 2023 at 12:00pm (midday) - time of Paris.
+Registrations open Thursday, September 12, 2024 at 12:00pm (midday) - time of Paris.
 They are carried out on an online form whose link will be available on the website of The Race from the date of registration opening.
-The first 30 OPEN & LIMITED mushers and the first 12 mushers from each TROPHY will be officially registered.
+The first 30 LGO mushers and the first 12 mushers from each TROPHY will be officially registered.
 Mushers who register later will be placed on a waiting list.

-For the OPEN and LIMITED categories, a list of nations outside France allows 10 mushers to register before the opening date for entries.
+For LGO, an elite list allows 10 mushers to register before the opening date for entries.
 The conditions for inclusion on this list are detailed in Appendix 1 of the regulations.